Mehedi4445/CCNA-NETWORK-DEDIGN/README.md

 # CCNA-NETWORK-DEDIGN
 This is a hotel network design where both wired and wireless network are designed.
+This project is designed by cisco packet tracer